 The EspressoWorks espresso machine is ready to use in less than 45 seconds, and the 15 Bar Pump makes it easy to creates the perfect crema with a bold taste.
 It also includes a built-in steam wand to steam or heat milk to prepare your Espresso drinks.
 You will find it impressive that you don’t need to purchase any additional accessories when you buy this machine.
 The all-in-one set includes all accessories you need, including an electric grinder, portafilter, stainless steel frothing cup, measuring spoon, and tamper.

-What we liked: We loved that this machine comes as a comprehensive package and you don’t have to buy additional accessories.
+What are our favorite features?
+We loved that this machine comes as a comprehensive package and you don’t have to buy additional accessories.

 The Breville Bambino Plus is simple, speedy, and enjoyable to use.
 The user manual is easy to follow, and with time, you can make rich and consistent shots for your guests.
 Perhaps, the most impressive feature is the Bambino Plus’sPlus’s ability to generate silky milk froth that closely rivals that of your favorite barista.
 You can opt to use the super-quick auto-froth setting or manually steam the milk when you want to make something special.
 The Bambino Plus also has a compact design and easily fits in any average kitchen cabinet.
 With the automatic steam wand, you can adjust the milk temperature and texture to your preferences.